openlawteam/openlaw-elements/README.md

 The example app (`openlaw-elements/example`) can help you gain ideas and understanding to build your own OpenLaw app in JavaScript and React.
 In contrast to the example app, the "Usage" section above intentionally leaves out more complex behavior to simply illustrate the required dependencies in order to use `<OpenLawForm />` correctly.

 We use Webpack to bundle a small app that changes the app's state tree every time an edit is made to the rendered `<OpenLawForm />`.
-Additionally, each time you click the `Preview` button, it will generate a preview of what the final document will look like at the top of the webpage.
+Additionally, each time you click the "Run preview" or "Auto run" button, it will generate a preview of what the final document will look like at the top of the webpage.

 ### Run